 Most business owners would put our third category of lunch companions first, our clients.
 Accountants used to call client lunches entertainment.
 Lunches with clients can certainly be entertaining, but the real value is in the opportunity for frank communication.
 Much of what we do is nuanced, and is better communicated face-to-face, and talking over a meal amplifies this opportunity.
 If you want to actively discuss ideas, which would you prefer; email or sharing a meal?

 And lastly, something I do too infrequently, I like to go out to lunch by myself.
-Dining alone can be precious downtime, affording the opportunity to recharge.
+Dining alone provides precious downtime and an opportunity to recharge.
 I always remember to bring a notepad to jot down my meandering thoughts.